New York Mets World Series Odds 2022

-The New York Mets are second in the league and showing no signs of slowing their pace.
+The New York Mets are second in the National League and showing no signs of slowing their pace.
 The Mets’ 2022 World Series odds are strong because of that.

 The team from Queens is recovering well from a disappointing season riddled with injuries and controversy last year, but the team is showing a stunning recovery this year, with New York fans pumped up for the postseason.

-The Mets have led the National League nearly every week since Opening Day, posting great stats on the road and at home in Citi Field.
+The Mets led the National League nearly every week since Opening Day through the end of June, posting great stats on the road and at home in Citi Field.
 Francisco Lindor, in particular, seems to have got into his New York groove and is on fire this season.
 It’s a different team from 2021, and we’re excited to see if they can keep up the momentum.

 Get a $1,500 risk-free bet with Caesars NY promo code SHARPBET15